MarketingPipeline/Scriptor.js/README.md

 It includes options for creating text editor buttons / values with ease, wrapping selected text, inserting text at last typed or clicked position & more...

 > Note: You WILL find bugs & lots of room for improvement!
 Any PR's to help fix bugs you find **ARE MORE THAN** appreciated.
+You can find also a list of things needed to be fixed inside of the [to-do](.github/TO-DO.md) list

 ## Example and usage